Sheikhpura district: History

 It is believed that during the Mahabharata era, a demoness named Hiḍimbā lived in the hillocks of Sheikhpura's eastern stretch.
 She married Bhima, one of the Pandava brothers, and they had a heroic son named Ghatotkacha.
 The hill was later named Girihinda after Hidimba where Giri means a hill in Sanskrit, and the village of Girihinda still exists today.

 Sheikhpura also served as a significant administrative center during the Pallava reign.
 It is also believed that the Afghan ruler Sher Shah Suri had the notable Dal Kuan (well) constructed there.

 During the Mughal period, Sheikhpura was designated as a Thana.
 Under British rule, it became a Big Kotwali, and after independence, it was recognized as a Block.
 On 14 April 1983, Sheikhpura was established as a Subdivision.
 It was split from the Munger district into a separate district with headquarters in Sheikhpura on 31 July 1994 due to political efforts of Rajo Singh.

 Geography

 The Sheikhpura district occupies an area of 689 km2, comparatively equivalent to the Solomon Islands' Kolombangara.

+Administration

+The Sheikhpura district is headed by an IAS officer of the rank of District Magistrate (DM).
+The district is divided into sub-divisions or Tehsils, each headed by a Sub Divisional Magistrate (SDM).

+These Tehsils are further divided into Blocks, each headed by a Block development officer (BDO).

+Tehsils

+The only subdivision or Tehsil in Sheikhpura district is Sheikhpura.

+Blocks

+The 6 Blocks under Sheikhpura Tehsil in Sheikhpura district are as follows: